-Course Title Credits
+Course Required Title Credits 15

-Required 12
+MA 139 Calculus II 3

+or MA 139L Calculus II with Lab

 MA 310 Actuarial Topics in Probability and Risk Management 3

 or MA 357 Mathematical Theory of Interest

 Select three of the been met: e following for which prerequisites have 9

 MA 233 Calculus III

 MA 243 Discrete Probability

 MA 252 Regression Analysis

 MA 263 Continuous Probability for Risk Management

-MA 310 Actuarial Topics in Probability and Risk Management

-MA 335 Financial Calculus and Derivative Pricing

-MA 343 The Mathematics of Discrete Options Pricing

-MA 357 Mathematical Theory of Interest
+MA 310 Actuarial Topics in Probability and Risk Management MA 335 Financial Calculus and Derivative Pricing MA 343 The Mathematics of Discrete Options Pricing MA 352 Mathematical Statistics MA 357 Mathematical Theory of Interest

-- Some major/minor combinations are prohibited.
-See the major/minor exclusions list (p.
-10) for more information. - Courses taken to fulfill a minor can be applied as a business-related elective, arts and sciences electives, unrestricted electives, the humanities/social science elective or the mathematics/natural sciences elective. - The electives guide (p.
-9) defines all classes as either arts and sciences or business.
-Students are strongly encouraged to maintain an awareness of where courses taken for a minor apply to their degree requirements. - Courses fulfilling General Education requirements (except the humanities/social science elective and the math/natural science elective) may not be applied to a minor. - Courses used to fulfill the modern language requirement for BA students cannot be applied to a minor. - Courses fulfilling Business Core requirements may not be applied to a minor (except for the Business Studies Minor). - A course taken under the Pass/Fail/D policy may be applied to the minor. - Major courses (including courses applied to the Liberal Studies Major or Business Studies Major) may not be applied to a minor. - Students may apply only one course not taken at Bentley (from sources such as transfer, IB, AP, course away, non-Bentley study abroad program, etc.) to the minor. - Students may only complete a maximum of two minors.
-A course may only apply to one minor. - Students must achieve a minimum cumulative GPA of 2.0 in the minor - A minor may not be declared after a student has been awarded their bachelor's degree.
+- Some major/minor/major combinations are prohibited.
+See the major/minor/major exclusions list (p.
+11) for more information. - Courses taken to fulfill a minor can be applied as arts and sciences electives, unrestricted electives or Context and Perspectives courses.
+Courses fulfilling Business Dynamics or Business Environment requirements can only apply to the Business Administration minor. - Courses fulfilling Foundations for Success requirements may not be applied to a minor. - The electives guide (p.
+11) defines all classes designated as Arts and Sciences and Business.
+A business course can apply to an unrestricted elective requirement but cannot serve as an arts and science elective.
+Students are strongly encouraged to maintain an awareness of where courses taken for a minor apply to their degree requirements. - Courses used to fulfill the modern language requirement for BA students cannot be applied to a minor. - A course taken under the Pass/Fail/D policy may be applied to the minor. - Major courses (including courses applied to the Business Administration major) may not be applied to a minor. - Students may apply only one course not taken at Bentley (from sources such as transfer, IB, AP, course away, non-Bentley study abroad program, etc.) to the minor. - Students may only complete a maximum of two minors including the required Business Administration minor. - · A single course may only apply to one minor. - To be awarded a minor, students must achieve a minimum cumulative GPA of 2.0 in the minor.
+See the exception for the Business Administration Minor below. - A minor may not be declared after a student has been awarded their bachelor's degree. - Please note: some courses have prerequisites that must be completed before beginning the minor and some minor requirements/ electives have prerequisites that must be completed.